What Are the Duties of a Medical Office Administrator or Manager?

 Skills and Qualifications

-A March 2014 search of Monster.com job posts showed that some employers seek medical office managers with postsecondary training and certification, while others may hire applicants who only hold a high school diploma.
+A November 2015 search of Monster.com job posts showed that some employers prefer medical office managers with bachelor's or master's degree, while others may hire applicants who only hold some form of post-secondary certification.
 You may need one to five years of office management experience in order to qualify for some positions.
 A few employers seek applicants with previous medical experience, such as licensed practical nurses or paramedics.

 A solid grasp of popular software programs, like Quickbooks, Microsoft Word, and Excel, may be necessary as well.
 A good understanding of collections, accounts receivable, accounts payable, and insurance coding tasks is equally important, in addition to having customer service and patient advocacy skills.

 Education and Certification